sergioiglesias1/credit-risk-modeling/README.md

 | Decision Tree           | 0.56           | 2.65           |
 | Linear Regression       | 11.39          | 20.09          |

-> Random Forest selected as best regression model with MAE of 0.25%.
+> Random Forest is the best regression model here, with a MAE of 0.25%.

 ## Expected Loss Result